 ME/CE/Ge 174.
 Mechanics of Rocks.
-9 units (3-0-6); third term.
+9 units (3-0-6); second term.
 Prerequisites: Ae/Ge/ME 160 a.
 Basic principles of deformation, strength, and stressing of rocks.
 Elastic behavior, plasticity, viscoelasticity, viscoplasticity, creep, damage, friction, failure mechanisms, shear localization, and interaction of deformation processes with fluids.
 Engineering and geological applications.
-Instructor: Lapusta.
+Not offered 2022-23.

 ESE/ME/EST/Ec/ChE/EE 179.
 Climate Change Impacts, Mitigation and Adaptation.
-3 units (3-0-0); For course description, see Environmental Science & Engineering ME 200.
+3 units (3-0-0); For course description, see Chemical Engineering

+ME 200.
 Advanced Work in Mechanical Engineering.; A faculty mentor will oversee a student proposed, independent research or study project to meet the needs of graduate students.
 Graded pass/fail.
 The consent of a faculty mentor and a written report is required for each term of work.

 ME 201.
 Advanced Topics in Mechanical Engineering.
-9 units (3-0-6); third term.
+9 units (3-0-6); first, third terms.
 The faculty will prepare courses on advanced topics to meet the needs of graduate students.
-Instructor: Andrade.
+Instructors: Bhattacharya, Andrade.
+Daraio.